-The Confederated Tribes of Siletz is a federally recognized confederation of 27 bands, originating from Northern California to Southern Washington.
+The Confederated Tribes of Siletz is a federally recognized confederation of over 30 bands, originating from Northern California to Southern Washington.
 Termination was imposed upon the Siletz by the United States government in 1955.
 In November of 1977, we were the first tribe in the state of Oregon and second in the United States to be fully restored to federal recognition.
 In 1992, our tribe achieved self governance, which allows us to compact directly with the US Government.
 This gives us control and accountability over our tribal programs and funding.
 We occupy and manage a 3,666 acre reservation located in Lincoln County, Oregon.
 We manage several resources, including water, timber and fish.

 Artifacts and historical documents are stored and displayed at the Siletz Tribal Cultural Center.
 Our Cultural Resources Director is Robert Kentta.

 Siletz Tribal Community Center